 rewrwr.exe name and references again to

-rewrwr namespace in the side panel.
-This namespace contained one Class named
+rewrwr namespace (located in the side panel).
+This namespace contains one Class named

 Form1 class immediately called

-Form1_Load, which itself immediately referenced a large string that appears to be base64 encoded.
+Form1_Load, which itself immediately referenced a large string that appeared to be base64 encoded.

 Despite appearing to be base64 - the text does not successfully code using base64.
 This was an indicator that some additional tricks or obfuscation had been used.